accountancy firms near me

 4. Taxable Estate Reporting

-The estate’s value, including property, life insurance, and retirement accounts, must be reported.
+The estate’s value, including property, international tax services, life insurance, and retirement accounts, must be reported.
 The executor must also report debts, expenses, and final distributions.

-At Kaur Tax, we understand that estate and trust matters are profoundly personal and financially significant.
+At kaur tax, we understand that estate trust matters are profoundly personal and financially significant.
 Our team of licensed tax professionals, CPAs, and enrolled agents brings clarity, compassion, and strategy to every client interaction.

 Here’s why families trust us: